gavz/lucasg.github.io/_posts/2017-04-28-the-sad-state-of-pe-parsing.md

 That's doubly weird that, in this day and age, no AV companies decided to pool resources in order to ship an secure open-source library (like hardware vendors did for `Linux`).
 I'm pretty sure every AV engine on Windows embed in some way a `PE` parser, even partially.

-I recently wanted to extract features from a set of binairies in a scriptable way.
+I recently wanted to extract features from a set of binaries in a scriptable way.
 However, I needed for the script to be fully autonomous (i.e. I could drop it on an external system and run it).
 Here's the options I found :

 * `Python` : `pefile` (for `PE` parsing) + `pyexe/freeze/etc.` in order to create a static runtime.
 I've been previously been burned by subtle ``pyexe` to not wanting to goin that direction again
 * `Javascript` : `PE.js` for `PE` parsing.
 Problem : the only way I think of creating a static runtime out of it is to compile and deploy a custom version of `V8/SpyderMonkey/Chackra` or go full way and build an `Electron` application.